France in the south-west Indian Ocean

 France, through its historical, cultural, territorial and human presence, with a population of more than one million citizens, is an Indian Ocean State.
 La Réunion and Mayotte, and the French Southern and Antarctic Territories (TAAF), contribute to the region’s vitality.

 This presence is central to France’s action in the Indo-Pacific, as indicated by President Macron at the Choose La Réunion forum on 23 October 2019.

 The Indo-Pacific is a strategic region where cultural wealth and diverse civilizations are intertwined.
 For centuries, France has built strong friendships with Indian Ocean rim States, and a shared ocean culture.

 - The French exclusive economic zone (EEZ) in the Indian Ocean accounts for more than 10% of the total surface of that ocean, and 20% of France’s total EEZ.

-Facing the same challenges, France, alongside its regional partners, carries out multiple actions in various fields, such as maritime safety and security, the blue economy, disaster risk management and the preservation of the marine environment.
+Facing the same challenges, France, alongside its regional partners, carries out actions in various fields, such as maritime safety and security, the blue economy, disaster risk management and preservation of the marine environment.
 Our confidence-building bilateral and multilateral dialogues are focused on common solutions and shared benefits.

 As a result, regional cooperation in the region has been forged naturally, to unite our strengths.
 France is a fully-fledged member of two regional organizations that bring together the Indian Ocean States, the Indian Ocean Commission (IOC) and the Indian Ocean Rim Association (IORA).
 These two organizations provide France and the Member States with a framework for diversified regional dialogue and cooperation.

 - For more than 30 years, the IOC has brought together the island States of the south-west Indian Ocean: Comoros, Mauritius, Seychelles and France (because of La Réunion).
 In 2021-2022, France held the annual presidency of the organization.